sycobuny/kythera/doc/extensions.md

 So there's your service.
 That's all you have to do to get started, everything else (handling the PRIVMSG) is up to you.

+If you need help writing a configuration portion, for now take a look at `lib/kythera/service/shrike/configuration.rb`.
+I'll try to write it up later on.

 Since this isn't anywhere near a finished product yet, this is likely to massively change.
 At the very least I plan to add methods similar to the